National Teen Driver Safety Week

 The NHTSA gathered several statistics on teen driving accidents in 2016 that help shed light on the issue of teen driving safety:

-- Over 2,082 teen drivers of passenger vehicles were involved in fatal motor vehicle crashes
+- Over 2,082 teen drivers of passenger vehicles were involved in fatal motor vehicle accidents

 - Nearly 20 percent of teen drivers involved in fatal accidents were drinking and driving

-- Distracted driving was a factor in 10 percent of fatal crashes involving a teen driver
+- Distracted driving was a factor in 10 percent of fatal accidents involving a teen driver

 - There were 2,288 traffic fatalities in accidents involving teen drivers